GuillaumeGomez/rustc-tools/README.md

 ## How to use it?

 Since it provides and uses `rustc` API, it only works on a very specific nightly version of the Rust compiler.
-Take a look at the `rust-toolchain` file.
+Copy the `rust-toolchain` file into your project.

 Another thing required: you need to add `#![feature(rustc_private)` in your crate to be able to use `rustc_tools`.